Partial regularity for local minimizers of variational integrals with lower order terms: The regularity result

 \end{lemma} Before proceeding to proving the lemma, we remark that the need to make the assumption that it is for the radius $2R_0$ that it holds $|(\nabla u)_{x_0,2R_0}|\leq m$ will become clear while establishing \eqref{III} in the proof of Theorem \ref{theo:linearization}.
 Furthermore, fixing this constant vector at this stage will be necessary in order to use the local minimality condition for the case $q=\infty$.
 We shall elaborate further on this at the end of the following proof. \begin{proof} Let $B_{R_0}=B(x_0,R_0)\subseteq \Omega$ be a ball of radius $R_0$ and let $B_r=B(y,r)\subseteq B_{R_0}$.
-For a $\zeta\in (0,1)$ yet to be determined, and that will depend exclusively on a constant $\tilde{\theta}=\tilde{\theta}(n,\ell,L)>0$, we let